ojhoundegnonto/ojh_1D-MITgcn_configurations/README.md

 |            | `hydrogSaltFile = 'sRef.bin'`  | `'sRef.bin'` is the salinity profile file used as the ocean initial salinity conditions.
 This file has to be save in `bin` and gib indian (`'>f4'`) format.
 See the python script folder for a python routine made for this purpose.                                                                                                                                                                          |

 ### `data.cal` file:

+This file holds the model time configurations relative to the starting of the simulations and the forcing data.

 ### `data.diagnoastics` file: